optionalg/puppet-ububook/README.md

 script to avoid configuration drifts if there is nothing to merge

 It is a scalable, flexible solution without any server overhead, there is not any running agents.
+The Puppet Master is the GIT itself.

 # REQUIREMENTS